This is a short review of the card game Cards Against Colonialism.

 Pictured above are some cards from the extremely popular card game Cards Against Humanity.
 They are from the new expansion pack included in the company’s “Donald Trump: Bug-out-bag” that includes survival gear, among others things, like a copy of Plato’s Republic and ‘flint & steel’.
 The political salt is real with this company.
 It wants people to wake up; it also wants to make money.
 It’s an ironic micro-embodiment of the self-conscious American capitalism of the 21st century.
 Try saying that twenty times, fast!

 Not too long ago, when visiting the office of a colleague, I noticed that they had a game that looked suspiciously like Cards Against Humanity.
 It was red instead of black.
-Already the layers of irony begin to unfurl as we all know that Indians have been racially color-categorized as red.
-I borrowed the game and played it with some wonderful Indian friends of mine as well as a class of college students, to see what would happen.
+Already the layers of irony begin to unfurl.
+I borrowed the game and played it with some wonderful friends of mine, as well as a class of tribal college students.

 “We are stronger when we laugh and humor makes it easier to talk about difficult issues.
 Cards Against Colonialism attempts to embrace the modern Native Culture, and allows us to learn and laugh at the same time.”